chatwoot/docs/docs/contributing-guide/environment-setup/docker.md

     $ docker-compose build
     ```

-4. After building the image or after destroying the stack you would have to reset the database using the following command.
+4. After building the image or destroying the stack, you would have to reset the database using the following command.

     ```bash
     $ docker-compose run --rm rails bundle exec rails db:chatwoot_prepare